A. An Overview to Understanding Dissociation and D.I.D. 1

 When I am in the back passenger seat, I can be vaguely aware things are happening, but little to no understanding, and everything seems much farther away.
 My physical senses are dull and taking control of the situation is much harder.

 While it rarely happens any more as an adult (it was much more common as a child), sometimes I switch and find myself locked in the trunk of the car.
-I call this a “hard-switch,” and I am not aware of anything at all.
+I don’t call this a “slide,” but I consider this to be a “hard-switch,” and I am not aware of anything at all.
 I am not able to regain control until another part of me unlocks the trunk and pulls me out, gradually placing me back into the driver’s seat.

 Symptoms — What DID Feels Like